Three (comics): Synopsis

 Kleomenes sends his men to attack but Klaros is at the top of a steep hill and the pass forces the Spartiates to attack one at a time, allowing him to hold them off.
 Although both sides know he will inevitably lose, the Spartiates are taking heavy losses and Kleomenes orders them to withdraw.
 Klaros challenges Kleomenes to a duel but Tyrtaios answers as Kleomenes' champion.
 After a hard battle, Klaros is able to kill Tyrtaios but is exhausted.
 Terpander takes the armour and goes out of the cave.
 He tells the Spartiates that many more Helots died at Thermopylae than Spartiates, and that they are ready to avenge those who died for the freedom of others.
 Shaken by Tyrtaios' death, Kleomenes does not order another attack despite his soldiers' demand that they answer Trepander's insult.
 That night, Damar and Klaros have sex and Trepander succumbs to his wounds while standing guard.

 Knowing they cannot hold out for another day, Klaros offers to kill Damar quickly but she takes the sword and retreats into the cave, prepared to fight the Spartiates when they come for her.
 Klaros dons the armour and exits the cave to face the Spartiates again.
 Kleomenes approaches him as if to fight but soldiers at the top of the pass simply drop a boulder onto Klaros to kill him.
 The Spartiates are horrified by such an "unspartan" tactic, but Kleomenes replies that they cannot afford to waste men trying to live up to Sparta's ideals.
 The Spartiates head into the cave and find Terpander and Arimnestos' bodies.
 As Arimnestos is unrecognisable due to Klaros stabbing him in the face, he is mistaken for the third Helot and the hippeis withdraw, not noticing Damar who is hiding in a crevice.
 When the soldiers march for Sparta, Damar is able to slip away and escape to Messene.
 Nine months later she gives birth to twin sons, who she names Klaros and Terpander.
 She tells her children that they are free.

 In Egypt, Pharaoh Nectanebo I runs to the beach to meet Agesilaos and his Spartan mercenaries.
 As he runs he extolls Sparta's martial prowess.
 At the beach he does not find the expected army, but merely Agesilaos lying alone on the beach, staring out to sea.
-He says simply "Here lies Sparta".
+Agesilaos says simply "Here lies Sparta".